-NOTE: see the integration bash script that can be run on a fresh DO droplet and will automatically spin up a 4 node testnet.
+NOTE: see the integration bash script (opens new window) that can be run on a fresh DO droplet and will automatically spin up a 4 node testnet.
 The script more or less does everything described below.

-- Install Terraform and Ansible on a Linux machine.
+- Install Terraform (opens new window) and Ansible (opens new window) on a Linux machine.

-- Create a DigitalOcean API token with read and write capability.
+- Create a DigitalOcean API token (opens new window) with read and write capability.

 - Install the python dopy package (

 This step will create four Digital Ocean droplets.
 First, go to the correct directory:

 and you will get a list of IP addresses that belong to your droplets.